Children are masters of movement.

 See the Exercise and health section for more on how to work with your unique body.

-I once answered that question like this: “What comes to mind is something like a memory of stretching my legs after a long car ride, or just the way people naturally adjust their bodies and posture throughout the day.
+I once answered that question like this: “What comes to mind is something like stretching your legs after a long car ride, or just the way people naturally adjust their bodies and posture throughout the day.
 Maybe it starts with things like that?”

 Without trying to be overly cryptic, I’d say moving meditation incorporates all the ways you naturally move, bend, and stretch your body.